armykongtap/Time-series-Final/README.md

 ![1A Results](img/1B_result_2.png)\
 *The accuracy when change P in the symmetric and asymmetric forms*

-As you can see in the of the symmetric form graph, the more P doesn’t mean that the accuracy will be more higher, at P is 1 let the accuracy higher than P is 2, Also, from the symmetric form graph, the best accuracy is at P is 0.5.
+As you can see in the of the symmetric form graph, the more P doesn’t mean that the accuracy will be more higher, at P is 1 let the accuracy higher than P is 2.
+Also, from the asymmetric form graph, the best accuracy is at P is 0.5.

-From the result, we must set an appropriate P to get the best accuracy, because the larger of P is the more restricted of function.
+To summarize, from the results, we must set an appropriate P to get the best accuracy, because the larger of P is the more restricted of function.
 In the other hand, if P is too low, the function is more lax then the discrimination not work well.

 ## Part II: Shape averaging method